davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 ## What is SEO?

 SEO stands for search engine optimization.
-It means optomizing your web site to improve how it shows up in search results.
+It means optimizing your web site to improve how it shows up in search results.
 These days, at least in the US, the most important search engine by far is google, so the majority of your efforts when it comes to SEO for the US market should be focused on google search.